Draugr: Prevention and destruction

 The main indication that a deceased person will become a draugr is that the corpse is not horizontal.
 It is found standing upright (as with Víga-Hrappr), or in a sitting position (Þórólfr), indicating that the dead might return. Ármann Jakobsson suggests further that breaking the draugr's posture is a necessary or helpful step in destroying the draugr, but this is fraught with the risk of being inflicted with the evil eye, whether this is explicitly told in the case of Grettir who receives the curse from Glámr, or only implied in the case of Þórólfr, whose son warns the others to beware while they unbend Þórólfr's seated posture.

-Annihilating

 The draugr needing to be decapitated to hinder them from further hauntings is a common theme in the family sagas.